 Also known as pyramid training, ladders are a very useful variation of traditional interval training, and it’s used by runners of all distances.

 So what is it all about?

-Ladder workouts usually involve doing a series of decreasing and/or increasing intervals of high intensity work separated by periods of recovery.
-The main goal of this training method is to push your legs into fatigue without totally leading to complete exhaustion.
+Ladder workouts usually involve doing a series of decreasing and/or increasing intervals of high-intensity work separated by periods of recovery.
+The primary goal of this training method is to push your legs into fatigue without leading to complete exhaustion.

 Here is how to proceed on your next (or first) pyramid interval workout:

-Next, run for 100m, 200m, 300m, 400m, 300m, 200m, then finish it off with a100m dash at your maximum effort.
-Be sure to run each interval a bit faster than the preceding one, and jog for 200 to 400 meters between each interval to ensure full recovery.
+Next, run for 100m, 200m, 300m, 400m, 300m, 200m, then finish it off with a 100m dash at your maximum effort.
+Be sure to run each interval a bit faster than the preceding one, and jog for 200 to 400 meters between each burst to ensure a full recovery.

 Finish the workout with a 5-minute cool down.